KRM7/gapp/docs/fitness-functions.md

 ### Thread safety

-The candidate solutions in the population are evaluated concurrently in each generation of a run.
-As a result of this, the implementation of the `invoke` method in the derived fitness functions must be thread-safe.
+The candidate solutions of a population are evaluated concurrently in each generation of a run.
+This means that the implementation of the `invoke` method in the derived fitness functions should either be thread-safe.

 ------------------------------------------------------------------------------------------------